nutthapong224/practicereactfastapi/Readme.md

 ### Frontend Development

-The frontend is built using React and Vite.
-To run the frontend in development mode, navigate to the `frontend` directory and run:
+The frontend is built using React and Vite. a To run the frontend in development mode, navigate to the `frontend` directory and run:
 ```bash
 npm install
 npm run dev